googlicius/file-storage/packages/core/README.md

 $ yarn add @file-storage/image-manipulation
 ```

-Add provide it to Storage config:
+And provide it to Storage config:

 ```typescript
 import ImageManipulation from '@file-storage/image-manipulation';